SOMHOLUK/vpc-network-bastion/README.md

 ### Step 12

-### Successfully connected to the bastion-host and pinged ietf.org as recommended by AWS.
+### Successfully connected to the bastion-host and pinged ietf.org as recommended by AWS to verify internet access.

 <br>